Master of Arts in Teaching—Noncertification

 - You will complete the Master of Arts in Teaching’s noncertification track prior to beginning the Plus Program courses in order build a solid knowledge base of secondary teaching and learning principles and to develop the professional competencies required of beginning teachers.

-- Upon graduation, you will complete the Plus Program and have the opportunity to become a certified teacher in Arkansas, Florida, Idaho, Mississippi, Missouri, New Hampshire, Oklahoma, Pennsylvania, South Carolina, Texas, or Utah.
-You must pass the American Board examinations to be eligible for certification.
+- Upon graduation, you will complete the Plus Program and have the opportunity to become a certified teacher in Arizona, Arkansas, Florida, Idaho, Mississippi, Missouri, New Hampshire, Oklahoma, Pennsylvania, South Carolina, Tennessee, Utah, or Wisconsin.
+You must pass the American Board examinations to be eligible for certification.‡

 - American Board program resources and examination costs are included in the price of tuition for Purdue Global’s Classroom Pathways Bundle and may be covered by financial aid for those who qualify; one less thing to think about on your path to becoming a certified teacher.